 “The ki of fire is originally in the heavenly realm, yet branching outward it sinks down to earth.
 The ki of water is originally of the earth, yet rising upward it cycles in the heavens.”

 The elements are fundamentally forms of energy.
 In Japan energy is referred to as ki, a concept that is challenging to translate.
 Ki is illustrated in Gleason’s book by a fork of lightning and a wave.
 In this context it has connections to life energy or essence, spirit and flow.
 The relevance of the elements fire and water to Aikido, and to the Shinto/Oomoto teachings the Martial Art is based on, is deeper and more complex than this one statement.
 It is used here as an example to illustrate the different ways fire and water can be represented, depending on the perspective in play.
-The intuitive elements have many expressions in Japan where Aikido originated – a rich and rewarding topic to be explored further.

 The complementary and opposite nature of fire and water stimulates a diversity of actions and responses, across religious/spiritual and secular spheres.
 Martial artists and mountain ascetics bring these elements together in powerful ways.
 Martin Hill specializes in sculptures that return to nature, as illustrated by his burning figure in the alpine lake.
 The artists representing Yin and Yang with fire and water imagery used a diversity of mediums.
-Celebrated artists such as J.M.W.
-Turner also painted fire and water in combination.
+The celebrated artist J.M.W.
+Turner also combined fire and water in his paintings.
 According to the Encyclopaedia Britannica:

 “Turner’s preoccupation with the dramatic elements of fire and water appears in the two versions of Burning of the Houses of Lords and Commons (1835), in the large sketch A Fire at Sea (c.
 1835), and in Rockets and Blue Lights (1840).”

-Many examples exist where the elements fire and water are ‘paired’ across different cultures, philosophies, creative expressions, popular culture and more.
+Many examples exist where the elements of fire and water are ‘paired’ across different cultures, philosophies, creative expressions, popular culture and more.
 This post introduces a selection of them.
 I would love to hear of others that readers are aware of.
-Humans appear to find this combination of elements quite compelling, part of our collective unconsciousness perhaps?
+Humans appear to find this combination of elements compelling, part of our collective unconsciousness perhaps?
 Potentially a response to fire and water being both ‘friend and foe’ over our evolutionary history.